Love and Monsters (film): Release

 The film was originally slated for release on March 6, 2020, but in October 2019, the release date was moved to April 17, 2020.
 In February 2020, it was pushed back again, to February 12, 2021.

 In August 2020, Paramount announced that due to COVID-19 pandemic the film would be released via video on demand on October 16, 2020.
 The film's title was changed from Monster Problems to Love and Monsters.
 The film also played in 387 theaters for the weekend of October 16–18, 2020.
 Netflix released the film on their service outside the US on April 14, 2021.

 Reception

-Box office and VOD
+Box office and video on demand

 In its debut weekend, Love and Monsters was the number one most rented film on FandangoNow and Apple TV.
-The film also played in 387 theaters alongside its VOD release, and grossed $255,000 in its opening weekend.
-In its second weekend, the film finished second at Apple TV, third at Fandango, and eighth at Spectrum, then placed second at Spectrum, fifth at Fandango, and seventh at Google in its third weekend.
+It also played in 387 theaters alongside its video on demand (VOD) release, and grossed $255,000 in its opening weekend.
+In its second weekend, it finished second at Apple TV, third at Fandango, and eighth at Spectrum, then placed second at Spectrum, fifth at Fandango, and seventh at Google in its third weekend.